-4.2 Assessment Criteria
+7.2 Assessment Criteria

-For the Vogue Fashion Foundation Course, each individual assignment within a module will be assessed using a specified percentage as the College makes use of step-grading.
+For the MA courses, the College makes use of step-grading.
 This means that the work submitted will be assessed as attaining a level at the low, mid or high point of a specific percentage band.
 For example, work assessed within the 50% - 59% grade band would be awarded; 52% if it was assessed at the low end of this band; 55% if it considered to be in the middle of the band; or 58% if assessed to have achieved a grade at the top end of the band.
 Students will receive feedback to indicate why they have achieved their grade, with information on how to raise the level within the band or step up to the next level grade band.
 The exceptions to the above are for non-submission which is assessed at 0%.
-Work considered a substantial fail will be graded at 25%; work achieving a bare pass or that has been capped due to late submission will be awarded 40%.
+Work considered a substantial fail will be graded at 20%; work achieving a bare pass or that has been capped due to late submission will be awarded 50%.
 Work can achieve 100% for multiple choice exams where it is possible to score 100.

 Each individual assignment within a module will be assessed using step-grading.
-However, as there are normally multiple assignments within each module, the final grade for the module will be made up of the sum total of all assignments within each module, dependent on their assessment weighting i,e Part 1, Part 2 etc. Therefore, the final grade may end up at a percentage point that is not stepped, depending on how each assignment is weighted.
+However, the final grade may end up at a percentage point that is not stepped, depending on how each assignment is weighted.
 For example, if a student gained 68% for one assignment within a module that was weighted at 60% of the overall grade; and 72% for another assignment within the same module weighted at 40%, then their final grade will be 69.6%.
 In this instance the grade would be rounded up to 70%, as it was 69.5% or above.
-This would mean that the overall grade for this particular module would fall with the Distinction category.

-4.3 Assessment Rubrics
+7.3 Assessment Rubrics

 Every module has its own assessment rubric which can be found in the Module Handbook.
 There is a descriptor for every learning outcome at each grade band of achievement.
 These descriptors are used by tutors when assessing work.
 The rubric for every module is discussed at the module briefing and during mid-module reviews, so that students are aware of what is expected and how the assignments will be assessed.
-Rubrics are accompanied with information on what is expected within each learning outcome of the module.
+Rubrics are accompanied with information on "what we expect to see" for each learning outcome of the module.

-4.4 Marking & Moderation
+7.4 Marking & Moderation